Hallopus: Paleobiology

 Based on its light build and extremely elongated limbs, Hallopus was most likely a fast-running agile animal.
 Walker proposes that while running the forelimbs would have performed a kind of strut, with the anterior part of the body bouncing off to allow for a greater stridelength.
 Walker further argues that this might compensate for the much longer hindlimbs by raising the glenoids, and proposed that Hallopus would have been capable of moving in ways similar to hares and greyhounds.
 Of the two, mountain hares were noted to be the closest modern analogy as far as the proportions between individual bones and entire limbs were concerned.
-These proportions alongside the shape of the calcaneal may suggest a bounding gate for Hallopus, however Walker warns that the analogy is not a perfect one and that Hallopus would still be relatively restricted in its movement compared to extant mammals.
+These proportions alongside the shape of the calcaneal may suggest a bounding gait for Hallopus, however Walker warns that the analogy is not a perfect one and that Hallopus would still be relatively restricted in its movement compared to extant mammals.
 Subsequently it cannot be determined if the hindlimbs could have passed the forelimbs while galloping without knowing how short or flexible the spine was.
 The long tail, inferred based on its relatives and the recovered caudal vertebrae, would have also made a substantial difference.

 The lack of skull material relevant to the jaws leaves Hallopus diet ambiguous.
 However, the closely related, if not synonymous Macelognathus does preserve pieces of the jaw, displaying a unique toothless mandible tip, possibly covered by a keratinous rhamphotheca.
 The teeth of Macelognathus meanwhile are unserrated and mediolaterally flattened, not matching a carnivorous diet and instead being better suited for consuming insects and plant material.